 But consumer advocates complained the recommendation still leaves ratepayers on the hook for at least half the costs.

-The tentative decision, which must be approved by the California Public Utilities Commission, is the latest development in the donnybrook set off when PG&E proposed asking for its customers to shoulder most of the burden for the vast amount of work needed to fix its aging pipeline system, whose many flaws were exposed in the wake of the explosion in a quiet San Bruno neighborhood that killed 8 and
+The tentative decision, which must be approved by the California Public Utilities Commission, is the latest development in the donnybrook set off when PG&E proposed asking for its customers to shoulder most of the burden for the vast amount of work needed to fix its aging pipeline system, whose many flaws were exposed in the wake of the explosion in a quiet San Bruno neighborhood that killed 8 and destroyed dozens of homes.

 "It's terrible," said Assemblyman Jerry Hill, D-San Mateo, of the ruling by the PUC administrative law judge.
 "This is just another example of the PUC carrying the water for PG&E."